AdaptableTools/showcase-server-side-row-model/README.md

 - [Pivot Layouts](https://docs.adaptabletools.com/guide/handbook-layouts-pivot)
 - [Custom Sorts](https://docs.adaptabletools.com/guide/handbook-sorting-custom)

-Additionally, the example includes other features in AdapTable - which are available in Server-Side Row Model with **no** custom code required:
+Additionally, the example includes a small subset of the huge number of other features in AdapTable - which are available in Server-Side Row Model with **no** custom code required:

 - [Gradient Styles](https://docs.adaptabletools.com/guide/handbook-styled-column-gradient)
 - [Layouts](https://docs.adaptabletools.com/guide/handbook-layouts)